options1k/options1k/content/about/index.md

 Proceeded to lose well over $50k cash during the market downturn in 2022.
 I realized that I was not a genius.
 In fact, I had no idea what I was doing!

-So, I decided to start this blog to record my attempt to learn how to actually consistently make money trading options.
+So, I decided to start this blog to record my attempt to actually learn how consistently make money trading options.

 ### Starting point
 As I start this blog (March 2023), my trading account has a net worth of around $30k (USD).